LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### [7] Configure nginx

-edit `/etc/nginx/sites-enabled/default` and replace the contents of the file with
+To configure Nginx to work as a reverse proxy for your Django application, edit the Nginx configuration file located at `/etc/nginx/sites-enabled/default`.
+Replace its contents with the following configuration:

 ```
 server {